LibertyBus: Fleet

 As of October 2022, the LibertyBus fleet consisted of 58 single and double-decker buses.

 Prior to their commencement of operations in 2012, LibertyBus took delivery of 33 'Slimline' Optare Solo SRs.
-In 2013, six Alexander Dennis Enviro400s were also delivered, the first double-decker buses purchased new for the island for many years.
+In 2013, six Alexander Dennis Enviro400s were also delivered, the first double-decker buses purchased new for the island in many years.
+In November 2023, two Mellor Sigma 8 electric buses were purchased, which entered service the following month.